 The world's food supply is intricately tied to the use of palm oil, so we believe promoting sustainable manufacturing principles is the most responsible approach for Girl Scouts and Girl Scout Cookies.
 Girl Scouts has an opportunity to use our strong voice to bring about positive change on this very important issue, and GSUSA and our bakers have made the following commitments:

-Sustainability refers to social, environmental, and economic factors that an organization addresses in order to provide value not only to consumers, but also to the world.
-Girl Scouts are very proud of the initiatives that are reported on annually by our licensed bakers in terms of their corporate sustainability and social responsibility.
-The Girl Scout commitment to "make the world a better place" is a tenet we take very seriously.
+Sustainability refers to social, environmental, and economic factors that an organization addresses to provide value not only to consumers, but also to the world.
+Girl Scouts are very proud of the initiatives our licensed bakers report on annually in terms of their corporate sustainability and social responsibility.
+The Girl Scout commitment to "make the world a better place" is a tenet we and our licensed bakers take very seriously.

 Each of our bakers strives to use the most healthful ingredients available in the production of one of America's most treasured sweet treats.
 Check the labels of all the products you eat, including Girl Scout Cookies.
 You may just find a variety that fits within your dietary restrictions or goals.

 We are happy to announce that both our bakers are offering gluten-free cookies for the 2014-15 cookie season.
 The cookies are part of a limited pilot and are being offered by participating councils.
 For more information on Trios Girl Scout Cookies, visit abcsmartcookies.com and for more information on Toffee-tastic™ Girl Scout Cookies, visit littlebrowniebakers.com.

 Girl Scout Cookie packages are intended to be recyclable, but it depends on your local recycling service whether the packaging can be accepted.